evashort/bead-puzzle/commentary.md

 Each rotation of the puzzle has a different solution with the same number of moves.
-There's no reason to solve all rotations, but they add replay value.
+There's no reason to solve all the rotations, but they add replay value.

 This is the last puzzle that has a [loop going all the way around](https://en.wikipedia.org/wiki/Hamiltonian_path) and a shortcut that skips one space.
 Once you find a strategy for solving this puzzle, other puzzles like it become boring, so I removed them.
 TODO: remove Croissant.